Write tests

 • enable: {true|false} - Enable/disable the test.
 The default value is true.

 • before: <function name> - The function to be run just before the test is run.
-The default value is nil.
+This is an optional field.

 • after: <function name> - The function to be run just after the test is run.
-The default value is nil.
+This is an optional field.

 • dependsOn: [<function names>, …] - List of functions on which the test function depends.
 The order in which the comma-separated list appears has no prominence.
 In case there needs to be an order, the dependsOn parameter can be used to create an ordered sequence of functions with one function depending on the other.